RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Math/Cos256/README.md

 # Cos256

 ## Description
-Gets the value from lookup table `Cos256` based on `Angle` and sets it in `Store`
+Gets the value from lookup table `Cos256` based on `Angle` and sets it in `Store`.

 ## Parameters
 - `Store`
-The variable to store the result
+The variable to store the result.
 - `Angle`
-The value of angle
+The value of angle.

 ## Return Value
 None.